Valid across Europe and easy to order online

 - Using loud music while driving is strictly prohibited and may result in a fine of €80–100.
-If you have happened to be near a residential lot, homeowners could sue you which could result in an additional of €2,400.
+If you have happened to be near a residential lot, homeowners could sue you, which could result in an additional €2,400.

-- Be mindful of the speed limits.
-For most of the open roads, the speed limit is 90km/h (56 miles per hour).
+- While driving in Spain, you should also be mindful of the speed limits.
+For most of the open roads, the speed limit is 90 km/h (56 miles per hour).